-Underwriters Laboratories Inc. Standard UL2034 requires residential CO Alarms to sound when exposed to levels of CO and exposure times as described below.
+CO Alarms to sound when exposed to levels of CO and exposure times as described below.
 They are measured in parts per million (ppm) of CO over time (in minutes).

-UL2034 Required Alarm Points:

-- If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 & 15 MINUTES. - If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 & 50 MINUTES. - If the alarm is exposed to 70 ppm of CO, IT MUST ALARM BETWEEN 60 & 240 MINUTES.
+UL2034 Required Alarm Points: If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES.
+If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES.

+• If the alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES.
-Approximately 10% of COHb exposure at levels of 10% to 95% Relative Humidity (RH).

-This unit is designed not to alarm when exposed to a constant level of 30 ppm for 30 days.
+Approximately 10% COHb exposure at levels of 10% to 95% Relative Humidity (RH).
+The unit is designed not to alarm when exposed to a constant level of 30 ppm for 30 days.
+IMPORTANT!

-Regulatory Information for CO Alarms (Continued)

-IMPORTANT: CO alarms are designed to alarm before there is an immediate life threat.
+CO Alarms are designed to alarm before there is an immediate life threat.
 Since you cannot see or smell CO, never assume it's not present.

-An exposure to 100 ppm of CO for 20 minutes may not affect average, healthy adults but after 4 hours the same level may cause headaches.
-An exposure to 400 ppm of CO may cause headaches in average, healthy adults after 35 minutes, but can cause death after 2 hours.
+• An exposure to 100 ppm of CO for 20 minutes may not affect average, healthy adults, but after 4 hours the same level may cause headaches.

-Standards

-Underwriters Laboratories Inc. Single and Multiple Station carbon monoxide alarms UL2034.
-According to Underwriters Laboratories Inc. UL2034, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
+Standards: Underwriters Laboratories Inc. Single and Multiple Station carbon monoxide alarms UL2034.

+operation of fuel-fired appliances, and fireplaces.
 CO Alarms are intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of Carbon Monoxide exposure."
 This CO Alarm monitors the air at the Alarm, and is designed to alarm before CO levels become life threatening.
 This allows you precious time to leave the house and correct the problem.
 This is only possible if Alarms are located, installed, and maintained as described in this manual.

-Gas Detection at Typical Temperature and Humidity Ranges

-The CO Alarm is not formulated to detect CO levels below 30 ppm typically.
-Tested for false alarm resistance to Methane (500 ppm), Butane (300 ppm), Heptane (500 ppm), Ethyl Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
+Gas Detection at Typical Temperature and Humidity Ranges: The CO Alarm is not formulated to detect CO levels below 30 ppm typically.
+UL tested for false alarm resistance to Methane (500 ppm), Butane (300 ppm), Heptane (500 ppm), Ethyl Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
 Values measure gas and vapor concentrations in parts per million.